 At the same time, your Linode will be assigned its reserved Tokyo 2 IP addresses.
 These new IPs will become visible in the Remote Access tab of your Linode’s dashboard.

 The migration of your Linode is started immediately after the shutdown completes.

 If the Linode was running before the migration started, it will be automatically booted after the migration completes.
 If the Linode was not running, it will remain offline after the migration.

-When the migration finishes, you may need to update your Linode’s network configuration to use the new IPs.
+When the migration finishes, you may need to update your Linode’s network configuration to work properly with its new IP addresses.

 Option 2: Clone your Linodes